learnk8s/learnk8s.io/src/bsk201909/secrets.md

 > Full disclosure - the author is the lead developer.

-The architecture is similar to Sealed Secrets and Helm Secrets, however, Kamus lets you encrypt a secret for a specific application and only this application can decrypt it.
+The architecture is similar to Sealed Secrets and Helm Secrets.
+However, Kamus lets you encrypt a secret for a specific application, and only this application can decrypt it.

 The more granular permissions make Kamus more suitable to zero-trust environments with a high standard of security.